Terraform ECS Fargate Example

 task.

-A task can have many revisions which are essentially different versions of a task.
-Since we are generating a new container tag every time we run terraform apply
+In our case, since we are generating a new container image tag every time we run terraform apply

 Now with everything setup, we can finally run our container.